bpires/handbook/react/index.md

 }
 ```

-Now that we have the prop, we can use it inside the component, for example we can print its value in the JSX:
+Now that we have the prop, we can use it inside the component, for example, we can print its value in the JSX:

 ```js
 function WelcomeMessage({ myprop }) {